Satvik3799/Dadda-Multiplier/README.md

 # Dadda-Multiplier
-Hardware description of two 16-bit binary numbers with Dadda Multiplier reduction scheme with a test bench.
+Hardware description of Multiply and Accumulate MAC-32. multiplication of two 16-bit binary numbers and its addition with a 32-bit bitnary number with Dadda Multiplier reduction scheme.